NBA Players

 In 2012, Draymond Green signed a three-year rookie contract worth $2.6 million with the Golden State Warriors.
 The deal was fully guaranteed, and Green earned $850,000 for his first NBA season.

 In 2015, Green signed a five-year contract with the Warriors worth $82 million.
 His average annual salary increased from $880,000 to $16.4 million, with the contract’s total value guaranteed.
-For the next five years, Green earned a minimum of $14 million/year, with his highest-earning year being the 2018/19 season, earning him $17.5 million.
+For the next five years, Green earned at least $14 million/year, with his highest-earning year being the 2018/19 season, when he earned $17.5 million.

 In 2020, Green signed a veteran extension with the Warriors valued at $100 million over four years.
 Once again, his average annual salary increased to $24.9 million.
 Green earned $22.2 million in 2020, $24 million in 2021, and $25.8 million in 2022.